tiborhercz/atlantis-aws/README.md

 When using this module it is expected that you bring your own task role.
 This can be provided to the module with the `ecs_task_definition_role_arn` variable.

-It should have `sts:AssumeRole` Allow with service `ecs-tasks.amazonaws.com`.
+The role should be able to be assumed by the `ecs-tasks.amazonaws.com` service.
-The role should also be able to the following actions on the CloudWatch group:
+The role should allow the following actions on the CloudWatch group:
 - `logs:CreateLogGroup`
 - `logs:CreateLogStream`
 - `logs:PutLogEvents`